ibm-cloud-docs/solution-tutorials/create-manage-secure-apis.md

   --data '{"name":"John Doe","email":"johndoe@mycomany.com","comment":"John likes Orange"}' \
   --insecure
   ```

 8. Click **entry.find** >**Try It**(on the right pane) > **Call operation**  to display all entries.
 You should see JSON for **Jane Doe** and **John Doe**.
   ![entry_find](images/solution13/find_response.png)

 ## Create API Connect service
 To prepare for the next steps, you need to create an **API Connect** service on IBM Cloud which will act as the gateway for your API.
+This service on IBM Cloud will be used to manage,secure and rate limit your API.

 1. Launch [IBM Cloud](https://console.bluemix.net) Dashboard
 2. Navigate to **Catalog > APIs > API Connect** and click **Create**